 The spookiest day of the year has become a popular holiday in Spain just recently.
-The scary side of Halloween has been embraced by Madrid public, especially, the younger generation.
+The scary side of Halloween is embraced by Madrid's public, especially the younger generation.
 Therefore, monstrous and horrific costumes are the most popular ones.
 If you are interested in haunted attractions, zombie parades and wild parties, Madrid is the right place for you.

 Halloween at Parque Warner (October 11–November 3, 2019)